differentpla-net/differentpla-net.github.io/_posts/2004/2004-03-23-securing-imap.md

 layout: series
 series: qmail
 ---
-Part 12 of [Installing qmail and vpopmail](/node/view/165).
-This article talks about configuring secure IMAP.

 BincIMAP supports IMAPS for communication.
 It can either do this if you compile in SSL support, or if you use an SSL tunnel, such as [stunnel](http://www.stunnel.org/) or [ucspi-ssl](http://www.superscript.com/ucspi-ssl/intro.html).

 I'm going to use the built-in SSL support.
 This got included when I [installed BincIMAP earlier](/node/view/171).
 To make it work, you need to create a `/etc/opt/bincimap/bincimap.pem` file containing your server key and server certificate.
 Since you'll have already generated a key and certificate for [using with SquirrelMail](/node/view/179), you can just use this: